Iker0610/Sec-Identification-in-Spanish-Clinical-Notes/README.md

 $B_M$,  $A_e$, $S_e$ and $T_e$ are calculated using $s_1$ and $s_2$, where $B_M$ is the set of matching boundary pairs, $A_e$ and $S_e$ are the sets of additions/deletions and substitutions respectively, and $T_e$ is the list of transpositions.
 Each transposition is a list containing among others the index of the border where the section boundary was in position 1, and in position 2 the index of the border to which the section boundary has been moved.

-B metric's equation does only consider matching boundaries pairs, $B_M$, as correct section divisions, counting transpositions as an error.
+B metric's equation only considers matching boundary pairs, $B_M$, as correct section divisions, counting transpositions as an error.
 In the context of this task, transpositions should be taken into account towards the correctness calculation, therefore we defined the metric **B2**  based on B that considers transpositions near correct annotations.
 B2 uses each transposition's weight's complement to adjust how much it contributes to the correctness calculation so that small transpositions count more than bigger ones.

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?%20%20%20%20B2(s_1,%20s_1,%20n_t)%20=%201%20-%20\frac{w_A(|A_e|)%20+%20w_T(T_e,%20n_t)%20+%20w_S(|S_e|)}{|A_e|%20+%20|T_e|%20+%20|S_e|%20+%20|B_M|%20+%20(|T_e|%20-%20w_T(T_e,%20n_t))}">